Can you compost cheese

 Should you add sour milk to your compost?

 To compost sour milk, it is important to do so carefully.
-Ensure you add the right mix of brown and green material and let it go through the traditional decomposition process.
+Ensure you add the right brown and green material mix and let it go through the traditional decomposition process.
 However, it is advisable not to use the vermicomposting method.
 This is because worms function within a small range of pH values and may be sensitive to any environmental changes.

 Is cheese biodegradable?